SHA-yann/Secured-Session-Tracker/README.md

  cd../frontend
  npm install

-## Feature User Management
+## Feature User-management (TDD)
-- using TDD
 - UserServiceTest tests the creation of a user
+- UserRepositoryTest test the effective persistence of a user in the db